elytre/elytre/README.md

 $ yarn build
 ```

-This will build your website for production in a `build` folder, ready for
+This will build your website for production in a `build` directory, ready for
 deployment.
-You can serve this folder using any web server or static website
+You can serve this directory using any web server or static website
 host.

 #### Start elytre in development mode: